π² Stay updated with reminders on: πΉ UTB United Third Bridge Inc. Facebook Page πΉ utbunitedthirdbridge.org

 We are excited to welcome everyone to U.T.B.
 United Third Bridge Inc.’s 28th Annual Puerto Rican Day Parade and Multicultural Festival!

-THE PARADE begins promptly at 10AM, Fred Poppe Regional Park 1951 Malabar Rd.
-NW Palm Bay, Florida 32907
+THE PARADE begins promptly at 10AM, Walmart 1040 Malabar Rd.
+SE, Palm Bay, Florida 32907

 PLEASE NOTE

-Due to our 501©3 non-profit status, political candidates and/or their supporters are not allowed to march and/or to include a float during this parade.
+Due to our 501Β©3 non-profit status, political candidates and/or their supporters are not allowed to march and/or to include a float during this parade.
 Nevertheless, political parties are allowed to march as a group and can have floats in this parade as long as they do not wear clothing in support of and/or not supporting any political candidates and do not have any political paraphernalia supporting or not supporting any political candidates.

 Day of Parade you can contact either: